 In general, you should look for one with a typing speed of around 60 to 80 words per minute (WPM).

-This method quickly and accurately assesses if the candidate meets the typing skill requirements for the data entry clerk position.
+This method quickly and accurately assesses if the data entry professionals meet the typing skill requirements for the position.

 Data entry clerks handle large volumes of information.
-One small error can compromise the integrity of the entire database.
+One small oversight can compromise the integrity of the entire database.

-That’s why you need someone who pays close attention to detail to make sure the information is accurate and trustworthy.
+That’s why you need someone who pays close attention to detail and reduces errors by making sure information is accurate and trustworthy.

 To check this skill, give the candidate a sample dataset or document that requires careful attention.